Jeongjo of Joseon: Renaissance

-He had some knowledge of humanities and philosophy, Neo-Confucianism.
-One of the King's gentlemen, Kim Jong-su, imprinted onto the king and in tandem became a father figure and a great teacher for him.
-He studied for a long time and read various books.
-Jeongjo had the support of the many Silhak scholars who supported Jeongjo's regal power, including Scholars Jeong Yak-yong, Pak Ji-won, Pak Je-ga and Yu Deuk-gong.
+He cultivated knowledge of humanities and philosophy (Neo-Confucianism).
+He was known to be studious and well-read.
+Among the King's entourage, one that had a great influence and became both a great teacher and father figure for him was Kim Jong-su.
+Jeongjo also had the support of the many Silhak scholars who favored regal power over the parties, including scholars Chŏng Yagyong, Pak Chiwŏn, Pak Chega and Yu Deuk-gong.
 His reign also saw the further growth and development of Joseon's popular culture.